 Baking is a British institution with cake baking the most popular.
 Britain has a long love affair with the cake with some recipes going back several centuries.
-There are some cakes however that remain forever favourites of the British tea table.
-Here are the favourites of all time.
+There are some cakes however that remain forever favorites of the British tea table.
+Here are the favorites of all time.

 02 of 05

 Top of the list of the top 5 has to be the chocolate sponge cake.
 Let's face it, who doesn't love a slice.
-This recipe makes one of the best cakes I have ever baked or eaten.
-It comes from a WWII recipe from the late mother of a friend of mine.
-The recipe has been handed down through the family and is still enjoyed by them and my family too.
+This recipe makes one of the best cakes we have ever baked or eaten.

 The recipe has been slightly adjusted to use ingredients more popular today.

 Up there in the top 5 is the Victoria Sponge; the cake which all bakers aspire to make the lightest, tastiest ever.
 The delicate sponge is the stuff of village fetes, the WI, and competition for the best cake is fierce.

-Who can make lightest, softest sponge is an accolade many aspire to.
+Who can make the lightest, softest sponge is an accolade many aspire to.
 It is not that difficult if you do struggle, take a look at the tips below.
 They may well help you to win the coveted prize.

-Another classic for the top five is a variation on the classic Victoria Sponge with the Strawberry Cream Sponge.
-Rather than using jam, this one has fresh strawberries and cream.
+Another classic for the top five is a variation on the classic Victoria Sponge, the Strawberry Cream Sponge.
+Rather than using jam, it has fresh strawberries and cream.
 Essentially, summer in a cake.

 The most famous British fruitcake must be the Christmas Cake.
 No other cake is so laden with rich dried fruits and spices.
 This cake is eaten only at Christmas and the rest of the year is reserved for a slightly lighter, yet still rich fruit cake and Brack, a fruitcake not just in Ireland but loved in Yorkshire too.Continue to 5 of 5 below.